abrarelmogy/AWS-Twitter-Sentiment-Analysis/README.md

 This project is to do Sentiment Analysis of tweets from Twitter using AWS services.
 The flow of the project is described below:

->We will simulate the Tweets streaming by impleminting a Python code that pushes Tweets from our Tweets.json dataset to Kinesis Firehose.
+>We will simulate the Tweets streaming by implementing a Python code that pushes Tweets from our Tweets.json dataset to Kinesis Firehose.

->KDF will receive the Tweets then trigiring a Lambda function with the Tweets data.
+>KDF will receive the Tweets then triggering a Lambda function with the Tweets data.

 >Lambda function will send Tweets data to the AWS Comprehend to do Sentiment Analysis.